 There will be two in-class exams.
-These exams are open book with your notes, class slides, and calculators allowed.
-No internet resources allowed and you cannot communicate to others inside or outside the class during exams.
+These exams are closed book with a single page of your handwritten notes (front and back) allowed.
 Each exam will consist of short answer questions and three or four essay questions.
 These exams are incremental (i.e., non-cumulative) checkups on how well you have learned the material.
 The schedule of lectures included in this syllabus shows what material will be covered on each exam.
 If for whatever reason, the University is officially closed on the exam date, the exam date shifts to the next lecture date.

-According to University rules, the final exam for this course will be held on Tuesday, December 17 from 8:00am to 10:00am online.
+According to University rules, the final exam for this course will be held on Thursday, December 16 from 8:00am to 10:00am in our classroom.
 This final exam is cumulative, that is, it will cover all material discussed in this course.
 However, since chapters 7-9 will not be covered by the midterm exams (see Lecture Schedule), the weight on these chapters will be higher than on earlier chapters.
 The final will include short answer, essay, and problem solving questions with the exact combination to be determined.
-This exam, like the midterms, are also open book with no outside class resources allowed.
+This exam, like the midterms, are closed book with only three pages of handwritten notes (front and back) allowed.